 The etiology for most forms of scarring alopecia is largely unknown and represents a fertile area for research.

-No evidence-based medicine has evaluated the pathophysiology of central centrifugal cicatricial alopecia.
+One study suggested an autosomal dominant pattern of inheritance with CCCA, with hairstyling and gender as strong contributing factors.
 A population study of environmental and medical risk factors for CCCA development described a possible correlation between the clinical presentation of CCCA and the finding of diabetes.
 The study also reminds us that traction makes alopecia, including CCCA worse; hot comb use does not necessarily play a role.
 The major limitations of this study should be acknowledged and include the lack of biopsies and the reliance on self-reporting.
 Clinical CCCA does not always translate into histological CCCA because clinical mimics are common in alopecia.

 For lichen planopilaris, related entities include frontal fibrosing alopecia and fibrosing alopecia in pattern distribution.
 Research has suggested that dysfunction in the PPAR receptor plays a role in the pathophysiology of lichen planopilaris.
 The dysfunction results in toxic fatty acid buildup.